sciabarracom/Mosaico2/plugin/config.md

 The second is the actual man configuration file.
 The third one is meant to be used locally and not to be shared with others.

-You can see the whole configuration and configuration files with `prpDump`

 # Profile support

 You can actually use an additional property file named: